AndrewAPrice/Perception/shovel/Assembler.md

 Closures (the environment attached to function pointers), objects, arrays, and buffers are garbage collected.

 ## Instructions
 Below are a list of instructions and their bytecode representation.
-The Shovel virtual machine is a stack based virtual machine.
+The Turkey virtual machine is a stack based virtual machine.
 There is also a local variable, heap-allocated closure stack, and call stack.
 Below is a table of instructions.
 Most instructions operate purely on the stackbut some (such as jumping or pushing values to the stack) take operands.
 Instructions are case sensitive in the assembler.

 Opcode|Instruction|Input|Outputs|Notes